A simple guide to Canada's federal election

 The candidate who gets the most votes in each riding wins that seat and become an MP.
 They do not need to get the majority of all the votes cast in their area.
 Other parties win nothing in that area.

-If no party ends up with a majority seats - the result is known as a hung parliament or a minority government.
-Practically, it means the party will not be able to pass legislation without the help of other parties.
+If no party ends up with an overall majority of seats, the result is known as a hung parliament or a minority government.